 King and Goffin’s songs were recorded by popular performers such as Aretha Franklin (“(You Make Me Feel Like) A Natural Woman”), the Drifters (“Up on the Roof”), the Chiffons (“One Fine Day”), the Monkees (“Pleasant Valley Sunday”), the Beatles (“Chains”), Linda Ronstadt (“Oh No, Not My Baby”) and James Taylor (“You’ve Got a Friend”).

 Started playing piano when she was 4 years old.

-Nominated for eight Grammy Awards and won four, plus a lifetime achievement award.
+Nominated for nine Grammy Awards and won four, plus a lifetime achievement award.

 Nominated for one Primetime Emmy Award.

 1960 - The Shirelles recording of King and Goffin’s “Will You Love Me Tomorrow?” becomes their first hit single.